eonarheim/eonarheim.github.io/docs/promises.md

 ------------------

 Registers the success callback and the reject callback with the promise.
-If the promise is resolved then the success callback will be fired with the resolved value as an argument.
-If the promise is rejected then the reject callback with the rejected value as an argument.
+If the promise is resolved, then the success callback will be fired with the resolved value as an argument.
+If the promise is rejected, then the reject callback will be fired with the rejected value as an argument.

 <pre>promise.error(errorCallback? : (value? : any) => any) : IPromise</pre>
 ------------------